First Time in Peru: Everything You Need to Know Before You Go

 Train: PeruRail and Inca Rail connect Cusco area with Aguas Calientes (Machu Picchu town).
 Book online as far ahead as possible; train tickets for popular months sell out.

 Taxis: Never hail an unmarked taxi from the street.
 Use Uber, InDrive, or call a registered radio taxi company.
+For your first airport arrival at Jorge Chávez, a pre-booked private transfer — Kiwitaxi or GetTransfer — gives you a fixed price and a named driver meeting you in arrivals, removing the most stressful part of landing somewhere new.
 In Cusco, most hotels can call a recommended taxi service.

 When to Visit